DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-provider.md

 ## Why searching by provider matters

-This route helps users understand relationships between organisations delivering initial teacher training (ITT).
+This route helps users understand relationships between organisations delivering ITT.
 Users can start with a provider and see a distinct list of schools they have worked with, plus the academic years.
 It helps when:

 - providers plan future placements with known partners
 - candidates need to understand where a provider may place them